 Some fisheries and clubs quickly issued statements online to say they would reopen straight away (on Wednesday, May 13).

 Many of those waters that have now reopened have brought in extra safety measures and/or restrictions, including spacing between anglers.
-Other venue controllers are delaying any return to action.
+Other venue controllers delayed any return to action.

 It is important to check carefully before you travel to any fishing waters.

-Some clubs will be able to quickly reopen some of their venues – but not necessarily all of them.
+Some clubs quickly reopened some of their venues – but not all of them.

 Be sure to have a valid EA rod licence.
 For many freshwater anglers, their licence expired during lockdown.

 Social distancing is still being emphased as crucial, everywhere – and for all angling activity – to halt the spread of the nasty Covid-19 disease.
 Older people and high risk groups are still advised to stay at home.

 Over the last few days, more details have been sought by the whole sport, with the Angling Trust leading the way, delivering updates.